The Notary Folks

 • Document custodians

-Certified copies are required in numerous contexts, including:
+Certified true copies are required in many situations:

 Legal Uses